jtbldrco/LWComCon/c++/iway_msg_hdlr/README.md

 The first test program in this subdirectory [./msg_sock_hdlr_test_01.c](./msg_sock_hdlr_test_01.c) also includes tests of boundary-case circumstances (handling of unterminated input strings).

-To build the source, libraries and test program, enter:
+To build the source, libraries and test programs, enter:

 ```
 $ cd .../OrderlyShutdownPattern/c++/iway_msg_hdlr/   # this subdirectory